wwuoti/blog/src/posts/blog/synthwave_ai_generation.md

 <audio controls>
   <source src="audio/Take inspiration from retro video game music for a nostalgic twist..wav" type="audio/wav"/>
 </audio>
+<br></br>

+There's not much here that would remind me of retro video games.
+Well except a little bit of flute here and there, but outside of that it doesn't really conform to the prompt.
+To make matters worse, on the breakdown part (~0:25) of the song, there's some distorted, screech like elements, giving some horror-movie vibes on an otherwise positive and happy song.

 ----

-These songs are not something you'd want to spend too much time listening on.
+All in all, these songs are not something you'd want to spend too much time listening on.

-## So how does this perform?
+## How does it perform against real songs?

 Didn't exactly think that this would be a realistic question this soon.
 I've made a my fair share of Synthwave, so let's take a small comparison: compare an MusicGen-generated song to my own.